MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 ## Assigning issues

-If you know who can fix the issue, then assign the issue to the contributor or contributors.
-However only assign an issue to contributors who are able to act in a timely manner.
-The assigned contributors are responsible for resolving the issue in a reasonable amount of time.
+If you know who can fix the issue, then assign the issue to the Contributor or Contributors.
+However only assign an issue to Contributors who are able to act in a timely manner.
+The assigned Contributors are responsible for resolving the issue in a reasonable amount of time.

 If it will take weeks for an individual to start work on the issue, consider leaving the assignees field blank.
 An unassigned issue will signal that it is available for other organizations or individuals to work on.